 At the beginning of the last main section of his book, Surviving the Aftermath, Koppel says “For the most part public reaction to the possibility of a massive cyberattack has not even risen to the level of apathy.
 Apathy suggests the awareness of a problem and the decision not to worry about it.
 We’re not there yet.”

 Meanwhile, at home, stock up on water and food.
-You may read advice to prepare for two or three days, but that is more pertinent to storms.
-Koppel recommends several months to a year’s worth of supplies, not an easy project.
+You may read advice to prepare for two or three days, but that is more pertinent to brief storms.
+Koppel recommends several months to a year’s worth of supplies, not an easy project but worth some effort.

 Some governments, such as the city of New York, and some people stock up on MREs (meals ready to eat), with an average shelf life of about five years.
 Freeze-dried foods can last up to twenty-five years.
 Koppel interviewed the owners of a business that supplies both kinds; its retail outlet is The Ready Store, based in Salt Lake City.